What is a Heat Pump Optimiser?

 If you have the first, you don't necessarily need the others, but if you don't have the first you definitely need the second.
 If you have the first, you can have the third without needing the second.

-The fact that the installer in the article offered weather compensation as an optional extra on their way out the door shows that they didn't understand heat pumps.
-The ability to run your heat pump hotter or colder depending on the outdoor temperature is absolutely key to running your heat pump efficiently.
+The fact that the installer in the Telegraph article offered weather compensation as an optional extra on their way out the door shows that they didn't understand heat pumps.
+Weather compensation is the ability to run your heat pump hotter or colder depending on the outdoor temperature and it's absolutely key to running your heat pump efficiently.

 Alternatively, you can install a product such as Homely or Havenwise that learns the performance of your home in different weather conditions and adjusts automatically without installer intervention.